-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 but a 'TrustedOrigin' is __exempt__ from this clause (see 'Origin'); and

-/different/ host is refused even when that host is allowlisted.
-Under
+refused even when that pair is allowlisted.
+The one equivalence is the

-The allowlist and same-host clauses gate __both__ origins identically; only the
+The allowlist and same-authority clauses gate __both__ origins identically; only the

 internal-range clause is origin-aware, so a 'TrustedOrigin' is never let past its own

-allowlisted host or onto a /different/ host than its metadata under the default.
+allowlisted authority or onto a /different/ one than its metadata.

 Hosts are compared by their canonical key (case-folded, and for an IP-literal the

-single canonical literal; see 'canonicalHostKey'), as the host guards are.
-An
+single canonical literal; see 'canonicalHostKey'), as the host guards are; ports

-'hostAddress'); only its equality to @tarballHost@ matters, so it need not itself
+was fetched from; only its equality to the target matters, so it need not itself

 be re-validated here: it was already gated when the packument was fetched.